thephpleague/csv/properties.md

 $csv->setEnclosure('|');
 $enclosure = $csv->getEnclosure(); //returns "|"
 ~~~
-If no enclosure is set the default enclosure is `"`.
+The default enclosure character is `"`.

 ### The escape character